tensorush/gpu-toolkit/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :axe: Essential algorithms for GPU hacking with CUDA that I've been researching, reimplementing and refining for quick reference.
+## :axe: Essential algorithms for GPU hacking with CUDA C++ that I've been researching, reimplementing and refining for quick reference.

 > ### _Any contributions, corrections or optimizations are very welcome!_ :hugs: